 3. Keep Track of the Effects of Your Injuries

 In order to recover your financial and non-financial losses, you need to have evidence to prove them.
 While obtaining evidence of current medical bills can be fairly straightforward (involving obtaining copies of your medical records from your healthcare providers), proving other types of losses may require more work to be done.
-To assist your attorney in this process, you can get in the habit of keeping copies of all bills and receipts relating to your injuries, and you can keep a daily journal of your pain levels and the various ways your injuries impact your life.
+To assist your accident attorney in this process, you can get in the habit of keeping copies of all bills and receipts relating to your injuries, and you can keep a daily journal of your pain levels and the various ways your injuries impact your life.

 4. Get Help from an Experienced Attorney

 Finally, when seeking compensation for accident-related injuries, there is no substitute for experienced legal representation.
-An experienced personal injury lawyer will be able to prove liability in the accident, accurately calculate your financial and non-financial losses, negotiate with the insurance companies on your behalf, and take your case to trial if that is what it takes to win just compensation.
+An experienced personal injury lawyer in Anchorage, AK will be able to prove liability in the accident, accurately calculate your financial and non-financial losses, negotiate with the insurance companies on your behalf, and take your case to trial if that is what it takes to win just compensation.

 Schedule a Free Initial Consultation with Alaska Personal Injury Attorney Eric Derleth